yannklein/france-budget-analysis/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## 📄 License
+## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments
+## Acknowledgments

 - French government for open data initiatives
-- Streamlit team for the amazing framework
+- Streamlit team for the framework
 - Plotly for interactive visualizations
-- The open-source community
+- scikit-learn community for ML tools

 ---

-**Made with ❤️ for transparent government budget analysis**
+**Built for transparent government budget analysis**